 No, it is a distinct possibility that by 2050 the name of the most populous developed nation on Earth will be that of the empire of the predominantly Islamic European Union, with the much expanded empire of the predominantly Catholic EUN (Estados Unidos Norteamérica) being a close second and the shrunken and still shrinking empire of the predominantly Atheist USSA (United Socialist States of America) being third.

 A related article looks at some of those issues within the context of the deaths and the dying of rural communities in Canada.

 Eight years later — How did things pan out, so far?

-It seems that my 2009 predictions, as to where those looking forward to their golden years are headed, is still on track.
+It seems that my 2009 predictions, as to where those looking forward to their golden years are headed, are still on track.
 One thing I did not stress (because I had no idea that it would become as bad as it has become by now) is to what extent the developed nations are now in hock.
 To whom we owe the horrendous mountain of debt is not as important as is the fact that about four-fifth of it does not even comprise money we pay back right now but money that will nevertheless come due when it needs to be paid: unfunded liabilities comprised by all sort of government-funded safety nets that must pay out when payment is required, or people will die.

 Who will be making those payments?
 The younger, productive and steadily shrinking population sector that will still be working, although there will not be enough and ever fewer of them — while more and more people, mostly elderly who no longer can or will not be working for whatever reason, for whom the governments have no money, but who nevertheless expect that the government will somehow be able to help them out.